 Corrie ten Boom was a Jewish Christian who lived in Germany during World War II.
 She and her older sister, Betsy, were rounded up by the Nazis and taken by train to one of the worst concentration camps in all of Germany.
 Upon their arrival there, the sisters were tattooed with a number and placed into a cabin barrack for women.
 The barrack was so overcrowded the sisters had to sleep on the floor.
 What made their particular barrack even more gruesome than all the others was the flea infestation.
 Day after day, the women had to endure flea bites.

 Early on in their imprisonment, the sisters decided to study their Bibles together and invite all the other women to join them.
 Most of the women showed no interest, but a few did.
-Every morning the sisters would lead in a time of Bible study and prayer.
-They lived under the constant fear that the guards would burst in at any time, confiscate their Bibles, and punish those who took part in the group.
+So, every morning the sisters would lead in a time of Bible study and prayer despite their constant fear that the guards could burst in at any time, confiscate their Bibles, and punish those who took part in the group.